Software Management Policy

 3.5 Software must conform with the below requirements:

 - Software must be actively maintained by the vendor, with the vendor supplying security patches within a reasonable timeframe of a vulnerability being identified

 - The University must have a legal right to install and use the software

 - Software must be licensed in accordance with the vendor’s licensing requirements (if applicable)

 - Software must have a genuine academic or university business use case

 - Software must not provide remote access to the computer

 - Software must not host any server-style application designed to provide network services or resources to other users on the network

-This Policy is maintained by Information Services, is in the process of being reviewed in July 2022 and is due for review in August 2023
+This Policy is maintained by Information Services, was last reviewed in August 2023 and is due for review in August 2024